Keto Candied Pecans with a twist. Pecans are coated with homemade pumpkin pie spice and coconut oil then sweetened as they toast in the oven. SO Good!

 Pecans have such a rich and buttery flavor, they're a perfect snack all alone but they're so versatile they make an excellent ingredient for Keto recipes.
 And with only 1.2 net grams of carbs in a one ounce serving of raw pecans they make a great snack on the go.

 If you'd like to know more about baking on Keto, this article, Keto Baking Made Easy, is loaded with tips and info that you'll find helpful.
 You might also check out my Keto Sweet Treats eBook that has 50 amazing Keto dessert recipes, all with color pics, macros and more!
 I'm offering it at 50% off when you subscribe to my free weekly emails here.

 Keto Candied Pumpkin Pecans – Sugar Free

 - Add in the pecans and Brown Swerve and mix using a silicone spatula, until well combined.
-Pour the egg white mixture over the top and toss to coat the pecans.

 - Bake for 40-50 minutes, or until golden brown.
 Every 10-15 minutes, remove from the oven and mix the pecans, then continue baking.
 Allow the pecans to cool completely before storing in an airtight container.

 *Make sure to scroll up and read the post for substitutions, additions and helpful tips for making this recipe.

 *Nutritional data is provided as a courtesy and is accurate to the best of my knowledge.
 You can verify it using the nutrition calculator of your choice.
 All data is based on net carbs, without sugar alcohol: Swerve, Erythritol, Monk Fruit or Allulose.